M-earnest/docker_workshop/_sources/advanced/creating.md

     CMD ["script.py"]
 ```

-If we would now run this container using `docker run myimage` it will try to locate and execute "script.py", if the user instead wants to run a different python script called "my_script.py", he can simply add this info to the run command, i.e. `docker run myimage python3 my_script.py`.
+If we would now run this container using `docker run myimage` it will try to locate and execute "script.py", if the user instead wants to run a different python script called "my_script.py", they can simply add this info to the run command, i.e. `docker run myimage python3 my_script.py`.

 If you have more complex commands that should initally be run, you can further provide bash scripts as your ENTRYPOINT like so: